 Infrastructure as a Service (IaaS) has completely changed how we conduct business.
 Before cloud computing existed, providing digital infrastructure required significant investments in hardware, space, utilities and time.
 IaaS now allows companies to reap the benefits of online storage and analytics without needing to pay hefty maintenance fees.
 When you start thinking about which IaaS provider to use, you’ll soon discover that there are a lot of options.
 If you’re unfamiliar with finding IaaS providers, it can be overwhelming.
+Consulting a London IT support company will be helpful.
 This article aims to equip you with the knowledge you need, in order to choose the best IaaS provider for your company.

 What is IaaS?